LukeTHadley/Raspberry-Pi-RGB-Strip-Remote/README.md

 # Node.js Raspbery Pi Server
 ###### A Node.js website that carries out Python scripts on a Raspberry Pi on specific GET requests
-###### Version 0.4 (STILL IN DEVELOPMENT)
+###### Version 1.0
 ---

 ## About this Project

 This project is a test of running a Python script using Node.js to trigger it.

-The python files will turn on/off an LED connected to a Raspberry Pi on a breadboard (See the wiring diagram in 'Setting up the breadboard')
+The python files will turn on/off an LED connected to a Raspberry Pi on a breadboard (See the wiring diagram in 'Setting up the breadboard') when given the command to do so.

 ## How to use it